mockoon/mockoon/packages/cli/README.md

 Generates a Dockerfile used to build a self-contained image of one or more mock API.
 After building the image, no additional parameters will be needed when running the container.
 This command takes similar flags as the [`start` command](#mockoon-start).
+The `--daemon-off` and `--disable-log-to-file` flags will be enabled by default in the resulting Dockerfile.

 Please note that this command will copy your Mockoon environment from the file you provide and put it side by side with the generated Dockerfile.
 Both files are required in order to build the image.